LemonJust/vodex/docs/data.md

 | off | 12 frames |

 ![Toy Movie](assets/data_annotation_b.png){ align=right width=500}**See a frame-by-frame labels in the image on the left [click on image to zoom in].**

+### Database

+You can find an example of the database for the Toy Dataset on [GitHub](https://github.com/LemonJust/vodex/blob/main/src/vodex/_tests/data/test.db).